AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-assistant.md

 ---
 # AI Assistant (Beta) overview

-When authoring content, it can be time-consuming to search for specific information within the [Experience Manager Guides documentation](https://experienceleague.adobe.com/en/docs/experience-manager-guides/using/overview).
-You may, sometimes, need to navigate through multiple documents before you find the right instructions.
-Also, as an author, you may not want to spend time on constant editing and reworking, that could be better spent on creating new content.

-**AI Assistant** addresses this gap efficiently and helps shift your focus back to writing, improving your productivity and the overall authoring experience.

 The **AI Assistant** in Adobe Experience Manager Guides is a powerful, AI-driven tool designed to enhance your productivity through smart help and authoring features.
 It brings together two robust AI features — **Authoring** and **Help** — into the Experience Manager Guides interface, enabling you to author content and access information from Experience Manager Guides documentation faster and more efficiently.

 >[!NOTE]